jaki-github/jaki-github/README.md

-#  👋 Hi, I’m Jack AKA Jaki
+# 👋 Hi, I’m Jack (aka Jaki)

+💻 **Aspiring Developer | Passionate About Coding**

+## 🚀 About Me
-- 👀 I’m interested in coding and under stuff!
+- 👀 I have a strong interest in coding and technology.
-- 🌱 I’m currently learning React, Typescript, C#.
-- 💻 What coding languages ​​I know right now: Lua, Vue, JS, HTML, CSS
+- 🌱 Currently learning **React, TypeScript, and C#** to expand my skill set.
+- 🛠️ Proficient in **Lua, Vue.js, JavaScript, HTML, and CSS**.
+- 🎮 Started my coding journey two years ago with Lua.

+## 📫 Get in Touch
-- 📫 You can reach me most on discord.
-My discord tag is **jaki__**
+- 💬 The best way to reach me is on **Discord: jaki__**.
-- ⚡ Fun fact: I am 16 years old.
-And there is not much to know about me.
-I learned to code 2 years ago and I'm started with Lua!
+- 🌍 Always open to collaborating on interesting projects!

+⚡ **Fun Fact:** I'm 16 years old and always eager to learn more about software development!

 <!---
 jaki-github/jaki-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.